netsanet-t/Pneumonia-Detection-Using-X-Ray-Images/README.md

 - Clear visualization of correctly and incorrectly classified samples.
 - Confusion matrix and metrics provide insights into model reliability.

-(You can update this section with your exact metrics once finalized.)

 ---

 ## 🧪 Requirements